Lemin-Jin/Face_recognition_lock/README.md

   - shrink the image size
   - only process for a half/quarter of the frame
 - The request send to the home assistant webhook might not be secure
-  - we can also send some encoded message by json to a level of security
+  - we can also send some encoded message by json to add a level of security